Tylan/check_aruba_ap/README.md

 # check_aruba_ap
-Checks Aruba AP Information by connecting to Aruba Controller.
+Checks Aruba AP Information by connecting to Aruba Controller utilizing SNMP queries.

 Verbose option available on all metrics for more detailed output - see AP User Count images for an example.